The Golden LEAF Foundation will accept applications from units of local government for public infrastructure projects for flood mitigation.

 Who can I contact with questions about my project?

 Please submit your inquiry using the form linked here.
 A member of the Golden LEAF team will respond within one business day.
+Please review the program guidelines (posted at this link) and these frequently asked questions prior to reaching out.

 When are applications due?